rage/java-programming/data/part-9/3-object-polymorphism.md

 <!-- Luo luokka `Lauma`, joka toteuttaa rajapinnan `Siirrettava`.
 Lauma koostuu useasta `Siirrettava`-rajapinnan toteutavasta oliosta, jotka tulee tallettaa esimerkiksi listarakenteeseen. -->

 Create a class called `Herd` that implements the interface `Movable`.
 A herd consists of multiple objects that implement the Movable interface.
-They must be stored in e.g. a list data structure.
+They must be stored in a list data structure.

 <!-- Luokalla `Lauma` tulee olla seuraavanlainen API. -->